-This tripod vase is a wonderful example of his work at the Madoura studio in Vallauris.
-Created in 1950 by ceramicist Suzanne Ramié, co-founder of the studio, this generously curved tripod vase possibly makes reference to the Cypriot pottery from 2300-2000 B.C. known as “red polished ware” that features incised or relief designs of human or animal figures.
+This tripod vase is a wonderful example of Pablo Picasso’s work at the Madoura studio in Vallauris.
+Created in 1950 by ceramicist Suzanne Ramié, co-founder of the studio, this generously curved tripod vase possibly makes reference to Cypriot Bronze Age pottery from 2300-2000 B.C.E. known as “red polished ware,” which features incised or relief designs of human or animal figures.
 Picasso painted its decoration the following year.
-While Suzanne Ramié opted for white in order to tone down the anthropomorphic appearance of the piece, Picasso chose to emphasize it by giving it the look of a woman leaning on her elbows and holding her head in her hands.
+While Suzanne Ramié opted for white, in order to tone down the anthropomorphic appearance of the piece, Picasso chose to emphasize it by giving it the look of a woman leaning on her elbows and holding her head in her hands.
 The vase was produced in an edition of seventy-five.